ty-hal/GatorChat/README.md

 # SWE-Project
-Group project for CEN3031 - Intro to Software Engineering.
+CEN3031 - Intro to Software Engineering

+Project name: (WRITE HERE)

+Project description: (WRITE HERE)

+Front-end engineers: Ty Halpen and Steven Miller Back-end engineers: Dev Patel and Timothy Swango

 The **client** folder contains all of the frontend (Typescript with the React framework).
 In the client folder, run `npm start` to start the React app locally.